-Our acoustical recommendations for our projects are rooted in more than 20 years of acoustical design experience, a firm understanding of the science of acoustics and a great appreciation for architectural design.
+Our acoustical recommendations for our projects are rooted decades of acoustical design experience, a firm understanding of the science of acoustics and a great appreciation for architectural design.

 We start our acoustic design process by first understanding your acoustics objectives and expectations.
 We believe it is important to understand your needs before embarking on an acoustic design direction.
 For cases where you may not have a strong opinion on your project’s acoustics, we act as a trusted advisor and work with you to understand the best acoustics design practices and what their implications mean for your project, subjectively and financially.